 If walls could talk, Lindisfarne Castle would tell a thousand stories.
-Discover hidden histories and untold tales brought to life through an immersive new exhibition.
-Explore the colourful lives of those who have lived in, visited and even conquered this castle (that’s not really a castle), on an island (that’s not really an island).
+Discover hidden histories and untold tales brought to life here.
+Explore the colourful lives of those who have lived in, visited and even conquered this incredible landmark.